radumarias/rencfs/docs/readme/Testing.md

 Here are some ways you can do it.

-## Testing in the browser or local VSCode
+## Testing in VSCode in browser or local

 You'll need a GitHub account for this.

-This will create a Codespace instance on GitHub, which is a Linux container, so we will be able to test it.
+This will create a Codespace instance on GitHub, a Linux container, so we can test it.
 The instance config is 2 CPUs and 4 GB RAM.
 You have 120 CPU hours per month free for Codespace, which means 60 hours for that instance.
 We will connect to it from the browser and the local VSCode.

 ### First setup